Skip to article frontmatterSkip to article content

 Standard orthogonalized IRFs depend on ordering assumptions.

-Generalized Impulse Responses
+An alternative approach is Generalized Impulse Responses

-These reduce sensitivity to ordering.
+Generalized IRFs reduce sensitivity to variable ordering.

-23.22 GRETL Example: Impulse Responses
+23.21 Gretl Example: Impulse Responses

-GRETL provides built-in tools for IRF analysis.
+Gretl provides built-in tools for IRF analysis.

 Step 1